-In various parts of the United States, citizens are being targeted by phone calls and emails, threatening them with prosecution for failing to comply with jury service in federal or state courts.
+People are being targeted by phone call, email, and messaging scams threatening them with prosecution for failing to comply with jury service.

-In the calls and emails, recipients are pressured to provide confidential data, potentially leading to identity theft and fraud.
-These calls and emails, which threaten recipients with fines and jail time if they do not comply, are fraudulent and are not connected with the U.S. courts.
+In the communications, recipients are pressured to provide confidential data, potentially leading to identity theft and fraud.
+The scammers threaten recipients with fines and jail time if they do not comply.
+These communications are fraudulent and are not connected with the U.S. courts.

-Jury duty is a vital civic responsibility and should be taken seriously by all citizens.
-However, it is a crime for anyone to falsely represent himself or herself as a federal court official.
-The federal judiciary takes seriously such an offense.
+- Jury duty is a vital civic responsibility and should be taken seriously by all citizens.
+However, it is a crime for anyone to falsely represent themself as a federal court official.
+The federal Judiciary takes such offenses seriously.